standard-for-public-code/standard-for-public-code/criteria/code-in-the-open.md

 ---
 # Code in the open

+Coding in the open improves transparency, increases code quality, makes the code easier to audit, and enables collaboration.
+Together, this creates more opportunities for citizens to understand how software and policy impact their interactions with a public organization.

 ## Requirements

 * All source [code](../glossary.md#code) for any [policy](../glossary.md#policy) in use (unless used for fraud detection) MUST be published and publicly accessible.